JMDKC/artangled-hugo/content/posts/2025-03-09-california-taylor.md

 ![June Edmonds 'Brother’s Bouquet' (2024)](/california-taylor-1.jpeg) June Edmonds _Brother’s Bouquet_ (2024)

 Hilary Pecis, whose paintings were the show’s other standout, is another artist marked out by her treatment of colour and light.
 Both she and Edmonds use acrylic paint.
-But Pecis’ acrylics murky and ambiguous, compared to Edmonds’ boldness.
+But Pecis’ acrylics are murky and ambiguous, compared to Edmonds’ bold flatness.

 _Car Service_ (below) shows a nondescript street corner in Los Angeles.
 The perspective is a bit wonky.
 The buildings, road and kerbs all look a bit beaten up.
 The craning palm trees that frame the pavement - sidewalk? - are unhealthily skinny, sporting underbrushes of brown dead leaves.